Benlagra/RepData_PeerAssessment1/PA1_template.md

 Notice that I make sure that my data are ordered by date then by interval identifier.

-A structure of the data can be viewd using the `str()` function as follows :
+A structure of the data can be viewed using the `str()` function as follows :

 ```r